dimitrios-sideris/Literature-Based-Reactor-Modeling-for-the-Conversion-of-CO2-to-Hydrocarbons/README.md

 # Direct CO₂ Hydrogenation to Light Paraffins — Kinetic Model

-Python implementation of a literature kinetic model for the direct hydrogenation of CO₂/CO to light hydrocarbons through a methanol intermediate.
+Python implementation of a literature kinetic model for the direct hydrogenation of CO₂/CO to light hydrocarbons through methanol as intermediate via a bifunctional catalyst.

 The model is based on: